Nursery Lead Teacher

 – Create a welcoming, inspiring, and aesthetically pleasing learning environment that encourages children’s curiosity, autonomy, and engagement.

-– Set up the transformative spaces and design the learning contexts together with children through open-ended materials, resources, and provocations that reflect children’s interests and promote hands-on exploration.
+– Set up the physical space with open-ended materials, resources, and provocations that reflect children’s interests and promote hands-on exploration.

 – Collaborate with families to gain insights into each child’s background, interests, and cultural identity, and incorporate this knowledge into the learning experiences.